EB-3 Visas for Immigrant Professionals, Skilled Workers, and Unskilled Laborers

-The EB-3 is an immigrant visa for individuals who are skilled, professional, or other workers.
+The EB-3 is an immigrant visa for individuals who are professionals or who are skilled or unskilled workers.
 This type of visa grants people employment-based permanent residency in the United States.
 The requirements for it are less stringent than an EB-1 or EB-2 visa, although the wait time is typically much longer.
 EB-3 applicants must have a permanent offer of employment from a U.S. employer for a job for which qualified workers are not available in the U.S.

 According to the United States Citizenship and Immigration Services (USCIS), a “skilled worker” is an individual whose job requires a minimum of two years of training or work experience, not of a temporary or seasonal nature.
 EB-3 applicants must have a permanent job offer from a U.S. company.
 The training requirement may be satisfied through post-secondary education.